Teaching Non-Verbal Children On The Autism Spectrum

-Firstly, these children may have the attention span of a toddler (however old they may be), so when one starts work with them, the assumption is that they haven’t noticed anything that was taught.
+These children may have the attention span of a toddler (however old they may be), so when one starts work with them, the assumption is that they haven’t noticed anything that was taught.
 Correct?

-Wrong, they do!
 And they do so much better than an average child of that age.
 The difference lies in how quickly they are able to look at and scan a demonstration, instruction, or document.
 Once that is out of the way, these children are waiting for our next step forward, which many of us omit, and tend to repeat till the child is bored stiff and does exactly what we expect him/her to do…throw a fit, scream, throw things around, or slide off the chair into the welcoming oblivion that the space below the table offers.

 It is unfortunate that, this is when we consolidate our claim of non-verbal children having acute behavioural issues.
 I am not saying that some don’t, but at most times, it is because we the ‘adults’, the ‘be all and know-alls ’ in the picture haven’t understood that they could have achieved the first objective of listening/reading/understanding with greater ease than we had imagined.

-Secondly, the level of comprehension and extent of a skill learnt by non-verbal children can only be deciphered when one has tried various methods to gauge that level.
+The level of comprehension and extent of a skill learnt by non-verbal children can only be deciphered when one has tried various methods to gauge that level.
 One cannot assume that the comprehension or skill set would be proportional to their extent of social and physical difficulties, or be commensurate with the standard objectives to be met for a certain grade or age.

 It is best to start with the basics and move up the rung sequentially, assessing at each stage, what works for the student and the extent to which the skills have been mastered, sans any assumptions or bias.
 Teaching Non-Verbal Children